freebsd/freebsd-src/decoder/tests/auto-fdo/autofdo.md

 decodes the execution trace and generates periodic instruction samples, with branch histories:

+!!
+Careful: if you are using a device different than the one used to collect the profiling data, you'll need to run `perf buildid-cache` as described below.
 ```
 perf inject -i perf.data -o inj.data --itrace=i100000il
 ```